jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_component_active.md

 ---
 title: Active Sessions
 last_updated: July 29, 2016
-summary: "This shows the number of non-system sessions that are actively processing SQL or that are waiting on locks (blocked)."
+summary: "The number of non-system sessions that are actively processing SQL or that are waiting on locks (blocked)."
 sidebar: c_sqlazure_sidebar
 id: Home.lblActive
 permalink: sqlazure_component_active.html